 Politicians on Capitol Hill have been trying to solve the prescription drug pricing crisis for years—and there doesn’t seem to be a solution in sight.
 Fortunately, there is one thing you can do today to start saving on your prescription medications—and it won’t cost you a dime.

-Simply download the myRxMedSaver app to your phone from the App Store or Google Play or print a card for your wallet. myRxMedSaver is totally free and is accepted at more than 65,000 pharmacies.
+Go to the Get myRxMedSaver tab and get the prescription discount program your way. myRxMedSaver is free and accepted at more than 35,000 pharmacies.
 And there’s no waiting period.
-Go ahead and use it today and start saving upwards of 85% on all of your prescriptions.
+So go ahead and use it today and start saving upwards of 80% on all your prescriptions.